-The Adventure of the Beryl Coronet is a clever little yarn included in The Adventures of Sherlock Holmes series.
-It’s not particularly good, or particularly bad, but it has a couple of glowing errors that can only be laid at Doyle’s feet; Holmes had nothing to do with it.
+The Adventure of the Beryl Coronet is a clever little yarn and one of 12 included in The Adventures of Sherlock Holmes.
+It is not particularly good, or particularly bad, but it has a couple of errors that can only be laid at Doyle’s feet; Holmes had nothing to do with it.

-Mr. Alexander Holder, one of the principles at Holder & Stevenson (the second largest private banking concern in the City of London), has agreed to accept the Beryl Coronet (which he describes as “[o]ne of the most precious public possessions of the empire”) as collateral on a four day, ₤50,000 pound loan.
-Holder doesn’t feel comfortable leaving the coronet at the bank so he takes it home with him and locks it in a bureau of his dressing-room.
+Mr. Alexander Holder, one of the principles at Holder & Stevenson (the second largest private banking concern in the City of London), has agreed to accept the Beryl Coronet — which he describes as “one of the most precious public possessions of the empire” — as collateral on a four-day, ₤50,000 loan.
+Holder doesn’t feel comfortable leaving the coronet in the bank’s vault so he takes it home and locks it in a bureau in his dressing-room.

-The owner/curator of the coronet (who is not disclosed) admonishes Holder:
+The owner/curator of the coronet (who is not identified) admonishes Holder:

 “You have it!” he gasped.
 I am saved!
 I am saved!”

-I also wonder that Mr. Holder, after having been admonished to “refrain from all gossip upon the matter” proceed to tell his son and niece the whole story and where he is going to leave the loot?
+I also wonder that Mr. Holder, after having been admonished to “refrain from all gossip upon the matter” proceeded to tell his son (who had known gambling issues) and niece the whole story and exactly where he is going to secure the coronet?

-And why does not the younger Holder realize the coronet has been broken?
-Holmes says that a break would make a noise “like a pistol shot”.
-Certainly the “pistol shot” would have occurred concomitant with the release of the cornet from Burnwell’s grip, wouldn’t Holder hear it?
+And why does not the younger Holder realize the coronet was broken during the struggle with the thief?
+Holmes noted a break would make a noise “like a pistol shot”.
+Why did not the son hear it and realize the coronet had been damaged ?

 Maybe these are small discrepancies and I suppose they could have happened but they pale in comparison with the biggest question: why did Holder take the coronet home in the first place rather than leave it in the vault of the “second largest private banking concern in the City of London”?